vipickering/vincentp/_drafts/2017-08-01-cybernetics-and-the-modern-web.md

 Popularised by the American Mathematician and Philosopher Norbert Wiener in 1948, the inter-disciplinary field of Cybernetics[^1] defines itself as: ***“The study of systems, such as mechanical, physical, biological, cognitive, and social systems”***.

+## The Information River

 Cyberneticians view the world through the flow of information, communication channels and its organisation.

 Generally it is applied when the system incorporates a closed signalling loop.
 In essence, where action by the system generates some change in its environment, resulting in a change to the system in some manner, triggering a system change.
 This is sometimes referred to as a "circular causal" relationship.

 Cybernetics is only concerned with modelling the systems.
 It does not care about “how” or “why” (that is left to the field of User Experience Design where we are concerned).